-The directors are responsible for the other information.
-The other information comprises the information included in the annual report report including the Strategic Report, the Directors' Report and the Directors' Responsibility Statement, other than the financial statements, management report and our auditor's report thereon.
+The other information comprises the information included in the annual report, other than the financial statements and management report and our auditor's report thereon.
+The directors are responsible for the other information contained within the annual report.

-Our opinion on the financial statements and the management report does not cover the other information we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements and the management report does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements and management report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, the management report or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.

-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or the management report or a material misstatement of the other information.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.

-We have nothing to report in respect of these matters.
+We have nothing to report in this regard.